 Pagosa Folk ‘N Bluegrass Jam Camp for Adults is an excellent opportunity for intermediate level pickers to take a big step forward in their bluegrass understanding and pickin’ proficiency.
 Built on the idea that playing with and for other musicians is a powerful tool for learning, campers are afforded supported opportunities to study and practice the foundations of bluegrass music on their guitars, fiddles, banjos, basses and mandolins.
 The camp uses a quick-paced variety of different teaching styles and formats including large group instruction, small like-instrument workshops, one-on-one lessons and a band scramble that is gently coached by each of the staff members.
 In the small group ensembles, campers learn to play in balance, build solos, sing harmony and perform in front of a single microphone.
 The camp is recommended for intermediate level adult musicians who enjoy playing bluegrass music with other folks.

 Class sizes are limited.
 Registration will maintain a balance of instruments so that total registrants have a relatively equal number of each of the bluegrass “voices.”
-Guitar and mandolin spots are full; call if you'd like to be placed on a waiting list and we may be able to get you in.
-Camper check-in will take place at 9:30 AM on Tuesday, June 2 (time subject to change upon finalization of daily schedule).
+Guitar and mandolin spots fill first; do not wait to register if this is your instrument.
+Camper check-in will take place at 9:30 AM on Tuesday, May 31 (time subject to change upon finalization of daily schedule).
 Everyone must check in at that time.
-Refunds can be issued in full before March 31.
+Refunds can be issued in full before March 15.
 Refunds MAY be issued after that time if camp spot can be filled.